AjinkyaBhave/CarND_P3_Behavior_Clone/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I used 20% of the data for validation (model.py line 204).
 Since I am using early stopping, the training will automatically stop once the validation error is not improving after a fixed number of epochs, thus preventing overfitting.
 After training the model for 10 epochs with the Udacity data, I found it was driving around the track reasonably well.

 The main problem areas were the dirt boundary and the sharp turn towards the end of the track with the striped boundary.
-To improve the driving behavior in these cases, I augmented the data for those sections of the road and retrained the model iteratively with a learning rate of 0.0001 and 3-4 epochs.
-All data sets can be found in the appropriately named subfolders in the main *./dataset/track1* folder.
+To improve the driving behavior in these cases, I augmented the data for those sections of the road and retrained the model iteratively on these data sets.
 The training performance after fine-tuning is shown below.
+The very small gap between training and validation error shows that the network has not over-fitted on the training data.

 ![Training Performance][image2]

-At the end of the training process, the vehicle is able to drive autonomously around the track without leaving the road for multiple laps.
-I tested with speeds of  9 mph and 15 mph and the performance is similar at both speeds.
+At the end of the training process, the vehicle is able to drive autonomously around Track 1 for multiple laps without leaving the road.
+I tested with speeds of  9 mph and 15 mph by changing the setpoint in drive.py, and the performance is similar at both speeds.
 The final video is placed at *./video/track1.mp4.*

 ####2.
 Final Model Architecture

 The final model architecture (drive_networks.py lines 22-42) consists of the NVIDIA convolution neural network with the following layers and layer sizes:

-### Layer (type)             Output Shape              Param  #
+#### Layer Type              Output Shape              Param  #
 conv2d_1 (Conv2D)            (None, 30, 30, 24)        1824
 _________________________________________________________________
 conv2d_2 (Conv2D)            (None, 13, 13, 36)        21636